You've likely heard the phrases “workers' comp" and “workman's comp" and might have wondered:

 But why the different terminology between workers' comp and workman's comp?
 It stems from who made up the majority of the workforce when workers' comp laws came into existence: men.

 In the early 20th century, only one in five American women worked outside the home.
-This number increased dramatically, starting with the passage in 1920 of the 19th Amendment, which guaranteed women the right to vote.
+This number increased dramatically, starting with the passage of the 19th Amendment in 1920, which guaranteed women the right to vote.

 As part of these changes, the term “workman's comp" has become outdated in favor of using “workers' comp" or “workers' compensation."